Updated on

 min read

 Is your business becoming too big for your current organizational systems?
-That’s amazing because it means you’re growing.
-It also means you probably need a customer relationship management (CRM) system.
+Good news: that means you’re growing.
+It also means you probably need to invest in a real customer relationship management (CRM) system.

-The right CRM will replace the notepads, sticky notes, and simple spreadsheets you have used.
-It will store vital customer information, maintain your inventory, streamline business operations, and facilitate interactions with customers, old and new.
+The right CRM will replace the notepads, sticky notes, and simple spreadsheets you use now.
+It'll store vital customer information, maintain your inventory, streamline business operations, and facilitate interactions with customers, old and new.

 • An Excel CRM is a great choice for small, growing businesses.
 It is affordable and offers many customization options.
 This is the ideal starting point for anyone who has never used a CRM.